X&Y: Critical reception

+Reviews

 X&Y received generally positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 72, based on 33 reviews.
 Blender hailed it as Coldplay's "masterpiece."
 NME described it as "confident, bold, ambitious, bunged with singles and impossible to contain," and added that it reinforces Coldplay as "the band of their time".
 Q magazine found it "substantially more visceral and emotionally rewarding experience than both its predecessors."
 James Hunter of The Village Voice said that it is remarkably "accomplished, fresh, and emotional".
 Uncut assertively called it "an exceptional pop record".
 Spin magazine's Mikael Wood praised Coldplay for "recasting their nerdy-student Britpop as Important Rock Music" without having to compromise Martin's unpretentious songwriting style.
 In his review for AllMusic, Stephen Thomas Erlewine praised it as "a good record, crisp, professional, and assured, a sonically satisfying sequel to A Rush of Blood to the Head", stating it as "impeccable" and "a strong, accomplished album".
-Singersroom ranked X&Y 5th in its list of 100 greatest albums from 2005.

 In a less enthusiastic review for Entertainment Weekly, David Browne felt that Coldplay's attempt at more grandiose music works "only part of the time", even though he found their effort to mature commendable.
 Rhyannon Rodriguez from Kludge wrote that the album feels "a little forced", describing the overall sounds as "overtly weak".
 Alexis Petridis, writing in The Guardian, said that some of the songs are "mostly beautifully turned", but marred by lyrics that are "so devoid of personality that they sound less like song lyrics than something dreamed up by a creative at [an] ad agency".
 Pitchfork's Joe Tangari called it "bland but never offensive, listenable but not memorable."
 Mojo wrote that the album is "awash with cliches, non-sequiturs, and cheap existentialism; at times it all becomes nigh on unbearable".
 In a negative review for The Village Voice, Robert Christgau named X&Y "dud of the month" and called Coldplay a "precise, bland, and banal" band, giving the album a B grade.

-The band has received some criticism from some music critics for the similarities between the lead single, "Speed of Sound", and "Clocks", one of the band's most popular songs to date.
-Kelefa Sanneh of Rolling Stone magazine was less contented with X&Y, writing it "is something less exciting" compared to A Rush of Blood to the Head that "was a nervy bid for bigness".
-Sanneh notes that the album is "the sound of a blown-up band trying not to deflate" and "a surprising number of songs here just never take flight".
-Despite such, he compliments the album for featuring "lovely ballads that sound, well, Coldplay-ish".
+The band has received some criticism for the similarities between "Speed of Sound" and "Clocks", one of the band's most popular songs.
+Kelefa Sanneh of Rolling Stone was less contented with X&Y in comparison to A Rush of Blood to the Head, arguing that "the sound of a blown-up band trying not to deflate" and "a surprising number of songs here just never take flight".
+Despite such, he compliments the album for having "lovely ballads that sound, well, Coldplay-ish".
+Billboard included "Til Kingdom Come" on their 40 Best Deep Cuts of 2005 list at number 25, complimenting the combination of Johnny Cash's style with the group's own.